claudiabuonocore/copilot-bootcamp-session1/.github/steps/1-1-preparing.md

 1. Review the changes made by Copilot and select 'Keep' for each change, or press the 'Keep' button in the copilot sidebar to accept all changes.

-1. :arrow_up: Commit and push your changes to your `main` branch :arrow_up:
+1. :arrow_up: Commit and push your changes to your `feature/intro` branch :arrow_up:

 1. Now that your changes are pushed to GitHub, Mona should already be busy checking your work.
 Give her a moment and keep watch in the comments.
 You will see her respond with progress info and the next lesson.

 ### Success Criteria

 To complete this exercise successfully, ensure that:
-   - Your changes are pushed to the `main` branch
+   - Your changes are pushed to the `feature/intro` branch

 If you encounter any issues, you can ask Copilot to fix specific problems.